spoyntersmith/laravel-factory-converter/readme.md

 ## Options

-Check `laravel-factories-converter --help` for all options
+Check `laravel-factory-converter --help` for all options